AdventHealth Daytona Beach: 1961-2009

-2010-2012
+2010-2019

 In October 2010, a Cancer Institute opened on the campus of Florida Hospital Memorial Medical Center.
 In December, a Volusia County circuit court judge ruled against descendants of John B. Sterthaus who had sued Adventist Health System, they claimed that the property could only be used for a hospital.
 The reason for the decision was that the deed restriction had expired when the donor died.
 In 2011, Florida Hospital Ormond Memorial was reappraised at $3.9 million, while the sale price also was lowered to $8.9 million.
 Florida Hospital was still using fifty-seven percent of Florida Hospital Ormond Memorial for storage in 2011, the rest of the property they were required to pay property taxes on.
 Juan Yang from Beijing wanted the property in 2011, for a nursing home or other health care use.

 On July 22, 2012, Florida Hospital Ormond Memorial was demolished at 7:30 a.m. with 150 sticks of dynamite Eighty-five percent of the hospital was recycled.
 The reason for hospital being demolished was due to the bad economy, a buyer could not be found for it.
 The city mayor hoped that it could have been used as a veterans' hospital or assisted living facility.

-On January 4, 2013, Florida Hospital sold the 27.6 acres that Florida Hospital Ormond Memorial had been on for $2 million to Buddy LaCour and investors.
+On January 4, 2013, Florida Hospital sold the 27.6 acre that Florida Hospital Ormond Memorial had been on for $2 million to Buddy LaCour and investors.
 On the acres a clubhouse, health club and 280 condominium units are to be built.

 In early December 2012, Kangaroo Express donated $110,000 to Florida Hospital Pink Army for its fight against breast cancer.
 Florida Hospital Memorial Medical Center received about $24,000 of that money donated.